a-sumo/a-sumo.github.io/src/content/blog/eyedropper-for-spectacles-ar-glasses.md

 - one that is deterministic and over which they have complete control.
 - another that is probabilistic and where the user yields a lot of control.

+### A case for manual interaction

 There's another factor to consider: every time the user performs a manual action, they execute "intentional" timesteps that get stored in procedural memory.

 This engages multiple brain areas and reinforces learning.
 When querying AI models, users invest effort in formulating intent through natural language, but the embodied component is largely absent.
 I'd love to hear thoughts on interaction modes that combine the advantages of both approaches.

 ## 6. Code Snippets and References
 <details>